Skip to main content

 3.

-Registered psychiatric nurses acting with a client-specific order ensure that they have the competence to:
+Registered psychiatric nurses acting under a client-specific order ensure that they have the competence to:

 a.